BioDAS/biodas.github.io/wiki/DASWorkshop2012.md

 Location is the EBI Training Room

-`As per other days -Departure from the Travelodge Cambridge Leisure Park at 08:45 hrs to Campus.`

-Start at 10am

-`Departure 16:00 hrs form campus to Travelodge in order for people to get planes and trains etc back home.`

-Finish at 4pm.

 ### Recent developments since the last workshop

 DAS writeback, DAS search, Registry CRUD via web service (get, post, put, delete), Registry supports JSON for all requests and responses,

-### Suggestions for discussions on Developers Day
+### Suggestions for discussions on Developers Days

 -   JSON roll out to other servers and clients? (jw)
 -   Firming up of the authentication DAS standard so the registry and